aws-samples/serverless-patterns/cdk-eventbridge-stepfunction-sqs/README.md

 ## How it works

 * Let's create two custom events through AWS Console one for failure and another one for successfull execution.
-  Successfull event invokes Step function and executes lambda function successfully and completes the step function state machine successfully
+  Successfull event invokes AWS Step Functions and executes lambda function successfully and completes the step function state machine successfully
-  Failure event invokes Step function and executes lambda function which throws custom exception and get retried 2 times using Step function error hanlder.
-After retry is exhausted, Catch handler moves the state machine Failure SQS.
-Stepfunction writes Failure message to the SQS using "SendMessage" task which can be handled for operational needs.
+  Failure event invokes AWS Step Functions and executes lambda function which throws custom exception and get retried 2 times using AWS Step Functions error hanlder.
+After retry is exhausted, Catch handler moves the state machine failure queue.
+AWS Step Functions writes failure message to the AWS SQS using "SendMessage" task which can be handled for operational needs.

 ## Testing